ADAC and HE Puzzles from GEB

 Achilles: Yes, I see all the black animals.

 Achilles: Yes, I also see how their "negative" space - what's left out - defines the white animals.

 Achilles: So THAT's what you mean by "figure" and "ground".
 But what does that have to do with the "ADAC" puzzle?

 Achilles: Oh, this is too tricky to me.
 I think I'M starting to get a headache.

 The famous painting discussed in the dialogue can be found here: https://www.wikiart.org/en/m-c-escher/mosaic-ii.
 We can see how the black animals form the figure (the positive space) and how the background or ground (the negative space) beautifully fits all the white animals.

 The figure and ground in hints make sense now.
 The first puzzle has "ADAC" in the question.
 Let us consider "ADAC" as the figure or the positive space.
 If we remove "ADAC" from "HEADACHE", we are left with the ground or negative space, which consists of "HE" and "HE" at the beginning and the end of the word.
 The figure is used in the first puzzle and the ground is used in the second puzzle

 By the way, what is the first answer from the Tortoise that Achilles finds very ingenious but degenerate?
 I believe, it is "HE" as this word both begins and ends with "HE".

 The funny thing about this dialogue is that both of them asked two puzzles to each other without knowing that the answers to them were the same.
-This is exactly what happened when a friend of mine and I challenged each other with combinatorics puzzles.
-See this blog post for the story: Combinatorial Coincidence.
+A similar thing happened to me when a colleague of mine and I challenged each other with combinatorics puzzles.
+See this blog post for the story: Combinatorics Coincidence.